thoughtbot/maybe_haskell/release/maybe_haskell.md

 ```

 From this, we can make a domain-specific type alias built on top of `Either`.
 We
-can say that a value which we parse may fail, and if it does, there will be
+can say a value that we parse may fail.
+If it does,
-error information in a `Left`-constructed result.
+error information will appear in a `Left`-constructed result.
 If it succeeds, we'll get the
 `a` we originally wanted in a `Right`-constructed result.

 ```haskell